Capabilities in Technical Preview 1512 for Configuration Manager

 The antimalware engine may request file samples to be sent to Microsoft for further analysis.
 By default, it will always prompt before it sends such samples.
 Administrators can now manage the following settings to configure this behavior:

-For example, the following shows the Windows Defender setting in Windows 10 set by the administrator as enabled, and the user is not allowed to modify it:
+For example, the following shows the Windows Defender setting in Windows 10 set by the administrator as enabled, and the user isn't allowed to modify it:

 Prerequisites for using Endpoint Protection policies: